OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 There are two other parameters that you may want to adjust in sched.conf::

--  ``MAX_DISPATCH``: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action
+-  MAX_DISPATCH: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action
--  ``MAX_HOST``: Maximum number of Virtual Machines dispatched to a given host in each scheduling action
+-  MAX_HOST: Maximum number of Virtual Machines dispatched to a given host in each scheduling action

 In a scheduling cycle, when MAX\_HOST number of VMs have been deployed to a host, it is discarded for the next pending VMs.